Active Perception Agent for Omnimodal Audio-Video Understanding: Related Work

 \subsection{Omnimodal Large Language Models}

 End-to-end OmniLLMs aim to achieve a common understanding across all modalities, including image, audio, video, and text.
-By leveraging multimodal data, these architectures acquire richer contextual representations and gain a deeper understanding of inter-modal relationships~\cite{xu2025qwen2,tong2025interactiveomni,xu2025qwen3,xie2024mini,tang2025video,zhang2024videoin,yang2025humanomniv2,ge2025arc,fu2024vita,shu2025audio,sun2024video,li2024baichuanomni}.
+By leveraging multimodal data, these architectures acquire richer contextual representations and gain a deeper understanding of inter-modal relationships~\cite{xu2025qwen2,tong2025interactiveomni,xu2025qwen3,xie2024mini,tang2025video,zhang2024videoin,yang2025humanomniv2,ge2025arc,shu2025audio,sun2024video,li2024baichuanomni,team2025longcat}.
 Recent works, such as Qwen3-Omni~\cite{xu2025qwen2} and the Video-SALMONN series~\cite{sun2024video,tang2025video}, have introduced state-of-the-art end-to-end models capable of unified multimodal perception.
-Among closed-source models, Gemini stands as a powerful baseline, distinguished by its strong multimodal understanding capabilities.
-However, end-to-end models face significant hurdles: they require complex alignment training across multiple modalities and often struggle to achieve fine-grained cross-modal understanding.
-Specifically, models like Qwen-Omni \cite{xu2025qwen2, xu2025qwen3} interleave clip-level vision and audio tokens as a part of input embeddings.
-However, while they can ingest nearly complete audio information, the visual representation is forced into a lossy compression to fit the vision encoder’s capacity \cite{tao2025omnizip}.
-This imbalance prevents the model from synchronizing fine-grained acoustic cues with their corresponding visual anchors, causing the model to struggle with tasks requiring precise multimodal alignment.
+Among closed-source models, Gemini~\cite{comanici2025gemini,team2024gemini,team2023gemini} stands as a powerful baseline, distinguished by its strong multimodal understanding capabilities.
+However, end-to-end models face significant hurdles: they require complex alignment training across multiple modalities and often face challenges to achieve fine-grained cross-modal understanding.